danielhirt/cipherseal/README.md

 ### Usage:

+Add `WATERMARKER_SECRET_KEY` to your environment and export it.
+This should be a strong randomly generated text string.

 #### CLI:

 *Note:* Only PNG format is currently supported for images.
 Lossy formats like JPEG may produce unexpected results due to lossy LSB conversion.